 In a small site outside the town centre, Gobustan national park is the home of one of the largest collections of petroglyphs (caveman paintings) in the world.
 Some of the carvings and drawings here date back over 40,000 years!

-If you can negotiate a price with a local cab driver here, you can also go speeding off into the desert to check out the mud volcanoes – an interesting phenomena that I hadn’t even heard of before I arrived in Azerbaijan!
+If you can negotiate a price with a local cab driver here, you can also go speeding off into the desert to check out the mud volcanoes – an interesting phenomenon that I hadn’t even heard of before I arrived in Azerbaijan!

 The mud volcanoes are pretty unusual – the landscape here looks like something from Mars, and at frequent intervals, the volcanoes let out a trickle of cold, sticky mud.
 This may all sound pretty unusual, but my trip to Gobustan and the mud volcanoes was one of the highlights of my Azeri journey.

-Sheki, in northern Azerbaijan is often the last stop for those travelling in Azerbaijan before they make the journey across the Azeri border to neighbouring Georgia.
+Sheki, in northern Azerbaijan, is often the last stop for those travelling in Azerbaijan before they make the journey across the Azeri border to neighbouring Georgia.

 Though it is small and compact, Sheki is one of the most interesting stopping points in the country for those interested in silk road architecture and heritage.
 Most notably, you can stay in an awesome caravanserai that feels like you have travelled back in time (no wifi, lit by gas lamps, etc).